 All three appeals are essential aspects of rhetoric.
 The author can use one or all three of them to persuade the readers.

 Rhetoric always aims to express an argument, whether the readers must deduce one (e.g. from a sarcastic text) or the author who clearly and logically defines one.
 The arguments involve claims, supports, and warrants.

 A claim is a bold statement that the author expresses to grab the attention of the readers.
 The argument can be made out of one single claim or out of several.
 Claims are generally overtly specified, but they may also just be implied in some kinds of text.

 Each claim needs supports, which could be anything that enables the author to persuade the audience.
 These may appear in the form of hard evidence or responsive appeals.

-Claims need supports and the warrant act as a bridge between them.
+Claims need supports, and the warrant act as a bridge between them.
 A warrant takes the form of an assumption or logic.
 The warrant may not be stated outside the boundaries of formal argumentation – the author shoulders the readers will recognise the connection between the claim and the support.
-Still, it would help if you aimed to establish the implied warrant.
+Still, it would help if you aimed to establish the implied warranty.